 Why did Jesus Answer Questions with Questions?

-Consider these four examples of Jesus answering questions with questions:
+Consider these four examples of the Messiah answering questions with questions:

 An expert in the law: “Teacher, what must I do to inherit eternal life?”

 Christ: “What is written in the Law?
 How do you read it?”